kcummings/kgrep/README.md

 * Refactor a working but untestable program into a "modern" application with Unit Tests, small methods, classes, etc. In other words, a sandbox to play, experiment and have a useful tool at the end of the day.
 * OS independence.
 Developed using VS2010, Nunit 2.6.1, NLog 2.0.1.2 & .NET 4.0.
 Should be compatible with Mono however it has not be compiled or tested under Mono.
 A sample log file is *SampleLog - 2013-04-28.log*.

-Dependencies
+Binaries
 -----
-You must have Nlog.dll either in the same directory as kgrep or in your path.
-There is a copy of Nlog.dll in kgrep/dependencies directory.
-Everything you need to run kgrep is in the *deploy* folder.
+If you are anxious to try kgrep, the binaries are in the *deploy* folder.
+You must also have .net 4.0 installed.

 Usage